av-mae-uf/av1tenth-docs/docs/assignments/milestones/milestone1.rst

 Deliverables
 ^^^^^^^^^^^^
 ROS 2 node that publishes the quotient in the ``quotient`` topic.
-The names of topics are important, writing the wrong name will result in a
-**25% point** deduction.
 Grading will be based on performance of the node, if it publishes data correctly you will get full points.
+A full list of deliverables are given below

+* ROS 2 Publisher Node publishing topic ``quotient``
+* ``setup.py`` file filled out
+* ``package.xml`` file filled out properly
+* .zip file containing entire package (We should be able to download the file and put it into ROS 2 and run it without changing anything)

+.. warning:: The names of topics are important, writing the wrong name will result in a **25% point** deduction.

 Quotient, Divisor, Dividend and Remainder
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^